Credible takeaways

 You may not be required to make student loan payments while you're in school, but there are several financial benefits to starting early:

-• Reduce your loan balance: If you start making payments before graduation, you'll start chipping away at your loan balance.
+- Reduce your loan balance: If you make payments before graduation, you'll start chipping away at your loan balance.
 This means you'll have less to pay off after you finish school.

-If you want to start making student loan payments while in school, consider the following strategies.
+Consider the following strategies if you want to start making student loan payments while in school:

 FAQ